-There are below mentioned three types of work permits available in Austria:
+Listed below are the three types of work permits available in Austria:

 The EU Blue Card

-The EU Blue Card is a European programme aimed at highly skilled non-EU workers.
-It is a merit-based system that facilitates the immigration process for non-EU citizens.
-All EU member states, except Denmark, the UK, and Ireland issue the EU Blue Card.
-Non-EU citizens who already have the EU Blue card but work in another member-state, can more easily obtain a work permit for Austria.
+The EU Blue Card is a European programme, which targets highly skilled non-EU workers.
+As a merit-based system, it makes the immigration process seamless non-European citizens.
+Every EU member state, with the exception of Denmark, Ireland, and the UK issues the EU Blue Card.
+Non-EU citizens who already have the card but work in another member-state can more easily obtain a work permit for Austria.

-Once the applicant has secured a job offer, they may apply for the EU Blue Card.
-Similarly to the Red-White-Red Card, the EU Blue Card is also linked to a specific job at a specific company.
+After the applicant has secured a job offer, they are likely to apply for the EU Blue Card.
+Similarly to the Red-White-Red Card, the EU Blue Card is associated with a specific job at a specific firm as well.

-Individuals are eligible to apply for an EU Blue Card if they have:
+You can easily apply for an EU Blue Card if meet the following conditions:

 - Non-EU citizenship

-- Higher degree of education or are professionally experienced
+- A higher degree of education or professionally experienced

-- Will earn a gross annual income of at least one and a half times the average gross annual income of full-time employees
+- Will earn a gross yearly income of no less than and a half times the average gross yearly income of employees working full-time

-- To be eligible for a EU Blue Card, there can be no equally qualified Austrian or EU available for the job.
+- There can be no evenly qualified Austrian or EU available for the job, to be eligible for an EU Blue Card.

 The Red-White-Red Card

-The Red-White-Red Card is high-skilled immigration programme called created by Austria.
-It allows highly skilled non-EU workers to apply for a job and obtain a work permit.
+Created by Austria, the Red-White-Red Card is a highly skilled immigration programme.
+It lets competent non-EU workers apply for a job so they can obtain a work permit.

-To qualify as a highly skilled worker, applicants must score more than 70 points.
-Points are given depending on professional qualifications, work experience, language ability and the salary levels of the applicant.
+Applicants, in order to qualify as highly skilled workers, are required to score above 70 points.
+These points are given depending on work experience, professional qualifications, salary levels, and the language proficiency of the applicant.

-To apply for a Red-White-Red Card applicants must meet the general criteria of
+To apply for a Red-White-Red Card, applicants have got to meet the general criteria of

-- being a highly skilled worker obtaining more than 70 points in the Red-White-Red system,
+- Being highly skilled in obtaining above 70 points in the Red-White-Red system.

-This visa hasa maximum validity of 24 months, after which time can be renewed, or be substituted for a Red-White-Red Card Plus, which will allow its holder to work for any company in Austria.
+This visa has a maximum validity of 24 months.
+It can be renewed or substituted for a Red-White-Red Card Plus after a period of 2 years.
+It will let its holder work for any firm in a European country.

 The Jobseeker Visa

-The Jobseeker visa is issued to highly qualified non-EU citizens who are looking for a job in Austria, but do not have an offer.
-To be eligible for the Job seeker visa, applicants need to score a minimum of 70 points out of a maximum of 100 points based on the points criteria system which includes:
+The Jobseeker visa is issued to highly qualified non-EU citizens who are looking to work in Austria but do not have an offer in hand.
+Applicants, to be eligible for the job seeker visa, are required to score 70 points as a minimum out of a maximum of 100 points.
+These points are based on the below-mentioned criteria system:

-- Graduation from an institution of higher education
+- Graduation from a higher education college or university

 - Special qualifications and skills

-- Special qualifications and skills in the subjects mathematics, informatics,natural sciences or technology
+- Special qualifications and skills in the subjects of mathematics, informatics, natural sciences, or technology

 - Post-doctoral qualification or PhD